PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 #### Configuration on prototypist website

-The following configuration parameters can be used for the production of the PCB.
+When you ask an electronic proptypist to create and assemble your PCB, technical informations will be asked.
+The following configuration parameters can be used to this purpose.

 !!! note